code-distortion/swap-con/README.md

 SwapCon::updateDB('tenant', ['database' => $tenantDB]);
 ```

-***Note:*** The purpose of this library is to help you manage connections, it won't try to manage the actual multi-tenancy.
+***Note:*** The purpose of this library is to help you manage connections, it won't try to manage the actual single-tenancy.
 You will need to determine the tenant and set the connections yourself.

 ## Testing